Reinachan/Steam-Screenshots-Sorter/README.md

 ## Planned

 In the future I want to simplify the setup/installation process, but for now, you'll have to do with installing stuff manually.

-## Sponsor Me

-Please, if you got any use out of my work, donate so I'm able to continue coding like this.
-Sponsor me [directly](https://github.com/sponsors/Reinachan) on GitHub or give me some crypto so that I can continue doing what I love :)

-**BTC**: 3CYuRVKrwbrpNavSuKFPrnSUsVYkahwAzs<br>
-**MATIC**: 0x3965F4F9d3233b0470b82863Fb102Cc5e22347b3<br>
-**OMG**: 0xea90e92aFd82177Edbf4F49A86a132A9Fb63E216<br>
-**USDC**: 0xfa40F956a28e66B8ee0d88E6ceBD1fba02BB30B5<br>
-**DOGE**: DHZtSJjFpmYVZSDQeuMWTFfxdZ61huTtJr<br>

-## Credit Me

-If you use any of my code, remember to credit me properly according to the license.
-If you make money off of my code, please kindly refer to the section above and donate some of it my way, thank you :)